mikaelpatel/Cosa/doc/02-install.md

-# How to install Cosa ?
+# How to install Cosa?

 ## Via GIT